 Rallidae – Rails, Crakes, Gallinules & Coots etc.

-The Rallidae, commonly ‘rails’, are a large cosmopolitan family of small to medium-sized birds.
-The family exhibits considerable diversity and the family also includes rails, crakes, coots, swamphens and gallinules.
+They are a large cosmopolitan family that exhibits considerable diversity and the family also includes rails, crakes, coots, swamphens and gallinules.
 Many species are associated with wetlands, although the family is found in every terrestrial habitat except dry deserts, polar regions and alpine areas above the snow line.

 Members of the Rallidae are found on every continent except Antarctica.
 There are numerous island species.
 The most common habitats are marshland or dense forest.
 Rails are especially fond of dense vegetation.
 The most typical family members occupy dense vegetation in damp environments near lakes, swamps, or rivers.
 Reed beds are a particularly favoured habitat.
 They are omnivorous, and those that migrate do so at night: most nest in dense vegetation.
 In general, they are shy and secretive birds, and are difficult to observe.